Accommodation

 Motels, Hotels, Cottages, Rooms

-These are generally more expensive than all of the above, but for a couple or good friends sharing a room can work out competitively compared to hostels.
+These are generally more expensive than all of the above, but for a couple, or good friends sharing a room, they can work out competitively compared to hostels.
 In some places they may be all that is available.
 Or you might simply like a bit of luxury now and then.
-Country hotels, usually with a bar attached, can be a bit run down, but cheap.
+Country hotels, usually with a bar attached, can be a bit run-down, but cheap.
 Beware the ones that have a band playing on Friday or Saturday nights – you mightn’t get much sleep.
 Motels are found in every town.
 But in out-of-the-way places or tourist hot spots it can be worth checking AirbnbBookaBach or Booking.com for rooms or cottages.
 Occasionally there are cheap ones.
 (A bach, also known as a crib in Southland, is a holiday cottage.)

 Trail Angels